ChinmayIngle26/College-hub/README.md

 For the admin panel to function correctly with Firestore security rules, the designated admin user (e.g., `admin@gmail.com`) needs to have their role set to `admin` in their Firestore user document.

 **a.
 Sign Up the Admin User:**
-   Run the application (`npm run dev`) and sign up using the email address you've designated as the admin (e.g., `admin@gmail.com` as defined in `src/app/(app)/admin/page.tsx`).
+   Run the application (`npm run dev`) and sign up using the email address you've designated as the admin (e.g., `admin@gmail.com` as defined in `src/app/(app)/admin/page.tsx`). **Use a temporary password if needed, and remember it.**

 **b.
 Manually Set Admin Role in Firestore:**
    - Go to your Firebase Console -> Firestore Database.
    - Navigate to the `users` collection.
    - Find the document corresponding to the admin user you just signed up (the document ID will be the user's UID from Firebase Authentication).
+You can find the UID by going to Firebase Console > Authentication > Users tab.
    - **Add or update the `role` field in that document.
 Set its value to `admin` (as a string) and save the document.** If the `role` field already exists (e.g., set to `student` during signup), change it to `admin`.

-   This step is crucial because the Firestore security rules (`firestore.rules`) use this `role` field to grant admin-level permissions.
+   This step is **CRUCIAL** because the Firestore security rules (`firestore.rules`) use this `role` field to grant admin-level permissions.

 ### 6. Deploy Firestore Security Rules